Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Results

 The proposed dynamics can be efficiently implemented, and very large sequence libraries can be simulated over long times.
 To make these data comparable to the libraries generated by experimental evolution, we need to adapt the simulation parameters: first, the number of mutational steps in our simulation is not directly related to the number of experimental generations (because error-prone PCR may introduce multiple mutations each round); we choose it to reach the same average number of substituted amino acids in the simulated and experimental libraries.
+In this sense, different experimental mutation rates can be parametrized by the number of steps needed by our dynamics to reach the same number of mutations.
 Second, the selection strength ${\beta=1/T}$ has no evident relation to the antibiotic concentration used in the experiment.
 We therefore tune the value of $\beta=1/T$ such that the statistical energy $E(a_1,...,a_L)$ of the simulated and the experimental sequences have the same linear slope as a function of the number of substitutions.
-For the case of PSE-1, shown in Fig.~\ref{fig:E_of_d}, we find that $T=1.4$ is a good value, cf.~Panel B, corresponding to low selection strength $\beta=1/T<1$.
+For the case of PSE-1, shown in Fig.~\ref{fig:E_of_d}, we find that $T=1.4$ is a good value, cf.~Panel A for the experimental data from \cite{stiffler2020protein}, and Panel B for simulated data.
+This corresponds to low selection strength $\beta=1/T<1$.
 Even if we adjust only average distance and slope, we find that also the overall distribution is well reproduced.
-Similar observation for TEM-1 and AAC6 are shown in supplementary Figs.~\ref{fig:E_of_d_tem1} and \ref{fig:E_of_d_aac}.
+Similar observations for TEM-1 and AAC6 are shown in supplementary Figs.~\ref{fig:E_of_d_tem1} and \ref{fig:E_of_d_aac}.

 Fig.~\ref{fig:E_of_d}C shows that for strong selection ${T=0.05}$ (${\beta = 20}$) the sequence energy decreases with the number of substitutions, corresponding to an increasing fitness as expected in a directed-evolution scenario.
-Weak selection, shown in Fig.~\ref{fig:E_of_d}D for $T=20$ ($\beta = 0.05$), corresponds to a sharp increase in statistical energy, and thus a loss in fitness, as to be expected by the accumulation of predominantly deleterious random mutations.
+Weak selection, shown in Fig.~\ref{fig:E_of_d}D for $T=20$ ($\beta = 0.05$), corresponds to a sharp increase in statistical energy, and thus a loss in fitness, as expected from the accumulation of predominantly deleterious random mutations.